winitzki/scall/tutorial/programming_dhall.md

 let eqRecord2: Eq Record2 = { equal = λ(x : Record2) → λ(y : Record2) → Natural/equal x.n y.n }
 ```

-This operation violates the extensional identity law: there are some functions `f` that give unequal results for records that are supposedly equal according to this typeclass instance.
+This operation violates the extensional identity law: there are some functions `f` that give unequal results for records that are supposedly equal according to this typeclass evidence.
 That will be the case for any function that uses the `label` field of the record, for instance:
 ```dhall
 let f : Record2 → Text = λ(x : Record2) → x.label ++ Natural/show x.n